v3nt/orbital-witness/README.md

 - No pagination as API doesn't offer it.
 - filter table & map in realtime
 - no detail page, using map info window as very little to show
+- test issues - vitest, not used before and need to research config.